X-rayLaser/TorchAssistant/README.md

 it is a graph of nodes where each node is a model (neural network).
 This abstraction allows to create quite sophisticated computational graphs where output from one or more neural nets becomes an input to others.
-For example, it is easy to create an encoder-decoder RNN architecture.
+For example, it makes it easy to create an encoder-decoder RNN architecture.

 ### Processing graph
 Processing graph is a higher-level graph whose nodes are batch processors.